 The Kennedy Room of Local and South Carolina History and Cleveland Genealogy Department houses an extensive collection of source material for genealogy and history researchers.
 In addition to books, types of materials in our collection include microform, maps, media clippings, manuscripts, visual arts and access to several online genealogy databases.
 The materials’ focus is on Spartanburg County but also includes South Carolina and regional information.

 Appointments are recommended in the Kennedy Room for Local History & Genealogy patrons.
-The room is open during headquarters library hours with the exception of Saturday noon-1pm when it is closed.
 Walk-in patrons will be helped as space and equipment are available.
-Appointments are for 2 hour blocks.
 To schedule an appointment, please contact the Kennedy Room staff at least 24 hours in advance at 864-596-3508 or you can use our Contact Us form and select the Kennedy Room department to schedule your appointment.
-Our staff will pull your requested materials prior to your appointment to improve your research time although our stacks are open for browsing.
+Our staff will pull your requested materials prior to your appointment to improve your research time and our stacks are open for browsing.